 Where Can I Catch Bowfin In Minnesota?

-If you’re looking to catch minnesota dogfish, there are several options.
-Here, you’ll find information on the St. Croix River, the Red River Drainage, and the Otter Tail River.
-Each of these options has its own unique characteristics.
+Each of these options has its unique characteristics.
 The most important thing to remember is that no matter what you try to catch, you’ll have to land them safely.

 Dogfish Mississippi River

 When most anglers think of the opening of fishing season, they imagine lakes and rivers.
 But the Mississippi River has some excellent shore fishing opportunities as well.
 The river is home to dozens of species, including bowfin, catfish, and bass.
 The fast currents make it difficult for fish to see their prey.
-Anglers often catch walleye and bass by fishing with worms or bobbers.

-Bowfin are found in lakes and rivers throughout the northern half of Minnesota.
-Specifically, they inhabit the Mississippi River and its tributaries, the Red River drainage, and the St. Croix River basin.
 These fish prefer clear waters with little current and plenty of vegetation.
-They also come to the surface every few minutes to breathe air.
-The swim bladder acts as a lung, while gills provide oxygen.
+Dogfish in the Mississippi River also come to the surface every few minutes to breathe air.
+The swim bladder acts as a lung, while the gills provide oxygen.
+Anglers can easily catch one by fishing with worms or bobbers.

 St. Croix River

 Fishing on the St. Croix River in Minnesota is an excellent way to enjoy the outdoors and catch fresh bowfin.
 The river is open from the Saturday before Memorial Day through the Saturday before the first Saturday in March.
-You can expect to catch up to 40 fish per hour if you know what you’re doing.
-Several different rules apply, including a catch and release only policy.
-You’ll also need to be aware of the regulations that apply to the fish you’re targeting.

-Commercial operators may only use nets of 24 inches in diameter or less in Minnesota-Wisconsin boundary waters.
-They must be a minimum of four feet from the angler.
-Commercial operators can use sinkers or seines and may keep up to 100 pounds of catfish per day.
+Commercial operators can use sinkers or seines and may keep up to 100 pounds of fish per day.
 They must also report the catch to the local conservation officer or fisheries supervisor.

 Red River Drainage